Do I need an appointment to use the food shelf?

 What forms will I need to complete?

 At registration, you will complete a form with two parts.
 The first part is the TEFAP (The Emergency Food Assistance Program) Eligibility form, which is a self-declaration that you are qualified to receive government food assistance.
-The second part is a Release Form, which is an agreement to release CCEFS from liabilities relating to the food you receive.
+The second part is an optional Release Form, which is an agreement to release CCEFS from liabilities relating to the food you receive.

 I am participating in the Safe At Home program and am not allowed to share where I am living.
 Can I still get food?